niklasvh/base64-arraybuffer/README.md

 Encode/decode base64 data into ArrayBuffers

-## Getting Started
-Install the module with: `npm install base64-arraybuffer`
+### Installing
+You can install the module via npm:

+    npm install base64-arraybuffer

 ## API
 The library encodes and decodes base64 to and from ArrayBuffers

  - __encode(buffer)__ - Encodes `ArrayBuffer` into base64 string
  - __decode(str)__ - Decodes base64 string to `ArrayBuffer`

+### Testing
+You can run the test suite with:

+    npm test

 ## License
 Copyright (c) 2012 Niklas von Hertzen